Money Claims15 January 20268 min read

 For landlords, you'll typically send an LBA when a tenant owes you:

-• Unpaid rent arrears
+• evict tenant not paying rent guide arrears

 • Property damage costs exceeding the deposit